DanielPNewman/gold/README.md

-# gold
+# Analysis on Gold/AUD/USD

-showing the relationship between gold AUD and USD
+Looking at the relationship between gold AUD and USD [gold-aud-usd.Rmd](gold-aud-usd.Rmd)